-of their destruction (ULT)
+of {their} destruction (ULT) God will destroy them (UST)

 If it would be clearer in your language, you could express the idea behind the abstract noun destruction by using a verb form or by expressing it in some other way that would be clear in your language.
-Alternate translation: "that God will destroy them" or see UST.
-(See: Abstract Nouns)
+Alternate translation: "that God will destroy them" (See: Abstract Nouns)

-of...salvation (ULT)
+of...salvation (ULT) he will save (UST)

 If it would be clearer in your language, you could express the idea behind the abstract noun salvation by using a verb form of this word or by expressing it in some other way that would be clear in your language.
-Alternate translation: See UST.
-(See: Abstract Nouns)
+Alternate translation: (See: Abstract Nouns)

-this from God (ULT)
+this from God (ULT) All of this...is from God (UST)

-The word this in the phrase this is from God could refer to: (1) what comes before it in this verse, both the courage God gives the Philippian Christians and the sign that their courage gives to those opposing them.
+The word this in the phrase this from God could refer to: (1) what comes before it in this verse, both the courage God gives the Philippian Christians and the sign that their courage gives to those opposing them.
 Alternate translation: "your lack of fear and the evidence it gives is all from God" (2) the sign given to those who oppose the Philippian Christians.
-Alternate translation: "this sign is from God" (See: When to Keep Information Implicit)
+Alternate translation: "this sign is from God" (See: Pronouns - When to Use Them )